pixielabs/letsencrypt-rails-heroku/README.md

 gem 'letsencrypt-rails-heroku', group: 'production'
 ```

-And mount it in your `config/routes.rb` as low as you can (see security
+And add it as middleware in your `config/environments/production.rb`:
-considerations below).

 ```
-Rails.application.routes.draw do
+Rails.application.configure do
   <...>

-  mount Letsencrypt::Engine, at: '/'
+  config.middleware.use Letsencrypt::Middleware

   <...>
 end